 - ability to listen to, build on, and contribute ideas

-Part of the admissions process for Grades PreK-8 includes submitting the results of an IQ evaluation.
+Part of the admissions process for grades preK–8 includes submitting the results of an IQ evaluation.
 The Nueva School currently accepts the Wechsler Preschool and Primary Scale of Intelligence, Fourth Edition (WPPSI-IV) for children under six years old, and the Wechsler Intelligence Scale for Children, Fifth Edition (WISC-V) for children six years old and older.
+Please review our Guidelines to Submit Testing for more detailed information about testing requirements.

 - Can my child test off-campus and what do I need to know?